 A biological medicine, or biologic, is a type of hospital treatment for some long-term medical conditions, including rheumatoid arthritis, Crohn's disease, psoriasis, uveitis and ankylosing spondylitis.

 The medicine is made from proteins and other substances produced by the body.

-It's a liquid that's given as a drip or injection pen.
+It's a liquid that's given through a drip or injection pen.

-A biosimilar is a newer version of the original biological drug.
+A biosimilar is a newer version of the original biological medicine.
 It works in the same way.